-5. EVALUATION
+5. Evaluation

 In our evaluation we analyze the effectiveness of the proposed approach for four different subsets of Wikipedia covering different subjects and domains.
-We evaluate the different substeps to determine the semantic relation patterns and to determine the subjects and objects as well as the overall effectiveness regarding semantic relations.
+We first analyze the effectiveness of the relevance check (article filtering).
+We then evaluate the different substeps to determine the semantic relation patterns and to determine the subjects and objects as well as the overall effectiveness regarding semantic relations.
 In the following, we first describe the used benchmark datasets.
 We then focus on the effectiveness of the FSMs to parse articles for finding semantic relation patterns.
-In subsection 5.3 we analyze the effectiveness of concept extraction to identify subjects, objects and secondary objects.
+In subsection 5.4 we analyze the effectiveness of concept extraction to identify subjects, objects and secondary objects.
 We then evaluate how many concepts (subjects, objects and field references) could be retrieved from the Wikipedia articles and how many of them were correct.
 Subsequently, we evaluate how many relations we could generate from the patterns and concepts extracted, and how many of them were correct.
 We close this chapter with some observations on problem cases that could not yet be handled sufficiently.